- >>African Holocaust

 The first thing an afflicted person says?
 I do not have a problem.
 Despite all the empty alcohol bottles and the empty credit card balance—they are not sick.
 Denial.
 Redirection, are all medical signs of a mental disease.
 If someone was beautiful and started to tear their beauty apart they would be diagnosed as having a mental condition.
 Agoraphobia, Bipolar, Anorexia, Dyspareunia, Bulema, and .
 If someone destroys their beauty to achieve something which is not naturally beautiful is it not possible that person is suffering from a mental disease—like skin bleaching and extreme chemical treatment of hair.
 If a mother rejects a child, is that not listed under a mental condition?
 If someone acts outside of their own self-interest but in the self-interest of another person, clearly that is a brain misfiring.
 And that is exactly how mental slavery should be treated.
 Like Stockholm syndrome and all other mental diseases.

 Like all mental defects or diseases, mental slavery is very hard to define.
 Bipolar disorder, despite all the medical technology, eludes detection by any know medical test.
 Likewise there are no instruments that can calculate the percentage of mental enslavement a person is suffering from.
 A person might be affected in one area, but not in another.
-It might be subside for a while and later reoccur under certain stresses—like when a marriage breaks down, or when financial circumstances change.
+It might subside for a while and later reoccur under certain stresses—like when a marriage breaks down, or when financial circumstances change.

 Part of the criteria of diagnosis has to take into account patterns in group behavior—the group being African people.
-On an individual level you will find Europeans suffering for low self-value, they may have poor image of self, but this is very different because while on an individual level they have an inferiority complex due to inadequacies of their local self, they have zero racial inferiorities as a collective.
+On an individual level you will find Europeans suffering from low self-value, they may have poor image of self, but this is very different because while on an individual level they have an inferiority complex due to inadequacies of their local self, they have zero racial inferiorities as a collective.
 They do not look at their racial station in the world and wonder, like Africans do, what have my people contributed to modernity.
-They are in the extreme opposite set-up by every single thing—not dealing with if it is true or false—reaffirms their “superiority” station among the races of human kind.
+They are in the extreme opposite set-up by every single thing—not dealing with whether it is true or false—reaffirms their “superiority” station among the races of human kind.

-In some cases, like the capitalist greed running rife in South Africa, is a problem born of two mothers; the legacy of low self-worth created during apartheid, and the naturally occurring bling bling culture of a people who were isolated from consciousness.
+In some cases, like the capitalist greed running rife in South Africa, it is a problem borne of two mothers; the legacy of low self-worth created during apartheid, and the naturally occurring bling bling culture of a people who were isolated from consciousness.
 Apartheid, in this case, modulated a pre-existing condition.
 An entire dynamic range of discussion now emerges.
 What is what and what belongs where?
 When is it mental slavery and when is it plain old garden variety human stupidity?

 Many use the term mental slavery as a political devices for labelling all behaviors which are outside of their political “solutions.”
 So it has become a catch all box for a wide range of behaviors some of which are totally unrelated to mental enslavement.
 Not every bad habit seen in African communities is the legacy of mental enslavement.
 Not every instances of crime in Detroit by an African American male is due to mental slavery, not every negative urban culture is due to mental enslavement.
 And it is critical to distinguish where possible between these things.
 There are behaviors which arise, independent of slavery, from poverty.
 While in the case of many African people, poverty may have its roots in slavery, that slavery factor might be replaced by just the poverty factor.
 And one way to test it is to look at other situations where groups or communities have not endured slavery but display identical behaviors in similar circumstances.
 So poverty and poverty alone may be the consequences of obesity in America.
 Hence European-Americans, who have never experienced slavery—but experience poverty display identical habits.
 In this case we cannot list obesity in unprivileged communities as a direct legacy of slavery in America.
 We must accept a multi-rooted possible in all of our analysis without resting all the symptoms on one agent.
 So our treatment of the subject will attempt to tie the contemporary behavior to a behavior directly related to something passed on through the generations, up from slavery.